anyusernameisokay/acldpy/ReadMe.md

 ## Extra Functionality

-`find_cld_columns` is a helper function that accepts the result objects of the most common statistical tests and returns the three columns.
+`find_cld_columns` is a helper function that accepts the result objects of the most common statistical tests and returns the three required lists.

 ```python
 from acld import find_cld_columns